 We realize that accidents happen and we are prepared to help.
-For simple, non-life-threatening injuries, a First Aid and Eye Wash station are available to all students and instructors.
-At this station are all the necessary items to contain bloodborne pathogens and relieve pain.
+For simple, non-life-threatening injuries, a First Aid and Eye Wash station are available to all students and instructors located in the shop and restroom.
+At the First Aid station are all the necessary items to contain bloodborne pathogens and relieve pain.

 What should I wear to work?

 Even the most experienced woodworker can drop a tool that may land on their foot, so be sure to wear long pants (no yoga or pajama pants), closed-toed shoes (no socks or sandals), and an apron to protect your clothing for dirt and solvents while you work.
 It is best to tie back long hair and remove jewelry.

 Ohio weather is unpredictable so always bring a jacket in case of rain.
 If you did not pack appropriate clothing, Ashland does have a Walmart where you may purchase the necessary items.

 Can I smoke on the Learning Trade Secrets property?